JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_coarse_graining.rst

    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "LCOARSE", "logical", ".FALSE."
+   "LCOARSE", "LOGICAL", ".FALSE."
-   "NDXCOARSE", "integer", "1"
+   "NDXCOARSE", "INTEGER", "1"

-* LCOARSE: flag to compute TKE (summation of the gridscale and the subgridscale parts) using coarse graining by both block and moving average
+* :code:`LCOARSE` : flag to compute TKE (summation of the gridscale and the subgridscale parts) using coarse graining by both block and moving average

-* NDXCOARSE: number of gridpoints over which the averaging is done
+* :code:`NDXCOARSE` : number of gridpoints over which the averaging is done

 Following variables will be stored :